LebCit/blog-doc-space/views/pages/doc.md

 -   Replace any number of hyphen by one hyphen only
 -   Remove any number of hyphen at the end

-To add an `id`, add a curly braces with a hashtag followed by the id's text.
+To add an `id`{language=markup}, add a curly braces with a hashtag followed by the id's text.
 The following examples will give you a better idea :

 ```markdown